setris/notes/git_memo.md

 Show changes that occurred on b2 since b1 was started off of it (i.e. their common ancestor):

     git diff b1...b2

+### Cherry-pick specific changes from another branch

+Using the example from @ariejan's blog post on the subject:

+    dd2e86 - 946992 - 9143a9 - a6fd86 - 5a6057 [master]
+           \
+            76cada - 62ecb3 - b886a0 [feature]

+Cherry pick commit `62ecb3` into the master branch:

+    git checkout master
+    git cherry-pick 62ecb3

+And in general, given:

+* `stable` is the branch you want to cherry-pick a commit into
+* `<revision-hash>` is the commit you want to cherry-pick

+To cherry-pick the commit `<revision-hash>` from some other branch into the `stable` branch:

+    git checkout stable
+    git cherry-pick <revision-hash>